SafeMemoryZone/slex/README.md

 # slex

 A simple C lexer written in C inspired from [stb_c_lexer](https://github.com/nothings/stb/blob/master/stb_c_lexer.h).

+### Note

-Note: "slex" stands for "safe lexer" because it should not crash on any input.
+"slex" stands for "safe lexer" because it should not crash on any input.

 ## Features